-Stevens Pass US2 11/21/2017 7:27:23 AM Temperature: 31 °F Elevation Feet: 4061 Elevation Meters: 1238 Eastbound Traction Tires Advised, Oversize Vehicles Prohibited.
+Stevens Pass US2 2/25/2018 3:20:14 AM Temperature: 27 °F Elevation Feet: 4061 Elevation Meters: 1238 Eastbound Traction Tires Advised, Oversize Vehicles Prohibited.
 Westbound Traction Tires Advised, Oversize Vehicles Prohibited.
-Conditions: The roadway is bare and wet with frost and ice in places Weather: Raining
+Conditions: Compact snow and ice on the roadway Weather: Snowing

 ONE WOMAN DEBTORíS REVOLT She Tells Bank Of Amer To Put It Where Moon Donít Shine September 15, 2009